timelesstz/hopecare/README.md

 HopeCare uses Flutterwave for payment processing.
 For testing the payment flow, refer to the `PAYMENT_TESTING.md` file.

+## Firebase to Supabase Migration

+HopeCare is currently being migrated from Firebase to Supabase.
+This migration includes:

+1. Authentication system migration
+2. Database schema and data migration
+3. Storage migration
+4. Analytics and tracking migration

+For detailed information about the migration progress and tasks, please refer to the `docs/tasks.md` file.

+### Migration Task Tracking

+We use an automated task tracking system to monitor the migration progress:

+- **Task Definition**: All migration tasks are defined in `docs/tasks.md` with checkboxes, tags, and code references
+- **Automated Validation**: GitHub workflow in `.github/workflows/task-validation.yml` validates task completion
+- **Progress Updates**: Run `node scripts/update-tasks.js` to automatically update task status based on code changes

+### Migration Status

+Current migration status:
+- **Authentication**: ~80% complete
+- **Database Migration**: ~15% complete
+- **Feature Migration**: ~40% complete
+- **Infrastructure**: ~25% complete
+- **Overall Progress**: ~40% complete

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.